Take a look at the latest news bulletins on French capital gains tax using the links below :

 Until recently, it was often the case that the French tax payable fell below the corresponding UK tax due and, being available as a credit to offset against UK capital Gains Tax (CGT), in the wider scheme of things the amount of French tax actually paid wasn’t so much of a concern.

-With the hike in the French tax rate from 19% to 34.5% which took place in August 2012 and the reduced taper relief effective from February 2012, this is no longer the case.
-More often than not, French CGT will now far exceed the UK tax counterpart.
+With the hike in the French tax rates which took place in August 2012 and January 2013 and the reduced taper relief effective from February 2012, this is no longer the case.

-In our experience, typically, the fiscal representative will not:
+In our experience, typically, the notaire will not:

 When selling your French property, it is therefore down to you to ensure you pay the minimum amount of French capital Gains tax (Plus-Values).